OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Constraint Operators

-The following _Constraint Operators_ can be used inside a _Variability Expression_.
+The following constraint operators can be used inside a Variability Expression.

 | Keyname          | Input                                                                 | Output  | Description                                                           |
 | ---------------- | --------------------------------------------------------------------- | ------- |-----------------------------------------------------------------------|